chukwunnonso/Technical-writing/array_destructuring/array _destructuring.md

     let [firstMouse, secondMouse, thirdMouse, fourthMouse, fifthMouse,  sixthMouse] = mouseNames

 ```

+- Still working on the variable `mouseNames` with six items within the array.
+- We created another `array` with six variables.
+Each array item gets assigned to one unique variable.
+It is the summary of what destructuring is all about.
 ### What can you achieve?
-You can manipulate your array with the help of the destructuring syntax using fewer lines of code.
-We'll be looking at a few of possibilities below.
+You can manipulate your array with the help of the destructuring syntax.
+It requires using fewer lines of code.
+We'll be looking at a few possibilities we can have with this syntax.
 #### Can you Swap Variable?

-Before ES6, a temporary value was used when swapping.
-The code below  illustrates how it was done.
+A temporary value was used before ES6 when swapping.
+The code below illustrates how you can do it.

 ```
         let players = ["Tilde", "Jordan", "Jaden", "Beloved"]

         let referees = ["Michael", "Sail", "Pathfinder", "Strides"]

-        // Declare a variable without initializing it.

         let tempVal;
-        //  then swap

-        // Assign "players" to the declared variable

         tempVal = players;

-        // Set "players" to "referees"

         players = referees

-        // Finally initialize "referees" to the "tempval"

         referees = tempVal